-RANZCR Part 2 Examination Pass Rate 2026 — How Hard Is It?
+RANZCR Clinical Radiology Phase 2 Examination Pass Rate 2026

 What separates pass-tier from fail-tier candidates

-The RANZCR Part 2 Examination is a Written and clinical examination covering clinical radiology across all modalities and subspecialties.
+The RANZCR Clinical Radiology Phase 2 Examination is Three written papers (all must pass before OSCER) plus the OSCER station exam.
 Across multiple examination sittings, the following patterns distinguish candidates who pass from those who do not:

 - Report writing under time pressure - oral and written reporting stations require structured, concise output that differs from everyday reporting.